 Be sure to keep the lines of communication with your customers open.
 Your activity on social media shouldn’t be a monologue.
 Ensure that you’re replying to people who mention you on social media, and be sure to do it within a reasonable time.
 You may want to consider using social media management tools to stay on top of your profiles and pages.

 3. Focus on the most important thing—Content.

-The success of your social media presence is not measured by the number of likes your Facebook page has, or the number of followers you have on Twitter.
+The success of your social media presence is not just measured by the number of likes your Facebook page has or the number of followers you have on Twitter.
 It doesn’t depend on the number of reactions that your posts get.

-As my friend, who runs a GMB verification service, always tells me – many brands get carried away and pay for “likes” and “followers.”
+My friend who runs a GMB verification service tells me that many brands get carried away and pay for “likes” and “followers.”
 Companies also use bots to manufacture likes for their content.
 While this might seem tempting, this will actually do more harm than good for your brand.

 When your main goal becomes increasing your likes and followers, you’re spending time and energy on a futile exercise.
 The spike in likes and followers that you manufacture will have no impact on your business.
 When likes and followers are paid for, they contribute nothing to your actual outreach or sales metrics.